The Best of Walt Disney World and Orlando

 I recommend scheduling an 'off day' after 2 days of park visits.
 You need to get to the parks fairly early to see everything (and get on some popular rides with short lines), and you tend to stay until the evening to see the night shows, so after 2 days of this you are dead tired unless you are Superman.
 On off days you can sleep in, then check out some non-park stuff like Downtown Disney, the Boardwalk, or the miniature golf courses.
 Alternately if it is warm you could go to a water park.

 You will need at least a 4-day park hopper pass; you might want to get 5-day ones to allow more time to see everything.
 The 'Plus' passes are a little more and allow you to do some more things included with the price, such as see one of the water parks.
 I recommend the regular park hopper passes, not the ones offered only to on-site hotel guests, even if you do stay on property.
 The regular tickets never expire.
 The passes sold to on-site resort guests are good only for the duration of your stay; however, they do get you into just about everything in Walt Disney World for no additional charge (the 4 theme parks, 2 water parks, Disney Quest, Pleasure Island, and Wide World of Sports).
 When leaving one park for another on the same day, get your hand stamped.
 The park hopper pass alone is not good enough.
 They do this to prevent multiple people from using a pass on the same day.
-If you need extra days, one-day admissions are about $50 for adults, but are restricted to one park only.
+If you need extra days, one-day admissions are available, but are restricted to one park only.
 On certain nights the Magic Kingdom has E-Ride Ticket Nights, where for an additional $10 you can stay in the park for 3 hours past normal closing and ride 9 of the most popular attractions with little waiting.
 This is a great way to extend your park hours if you have a limited number of days to work with, or you hate long lines.

 Disney is attempting to cut down on your time spent in line with the Fastpass system.
 You insert your admission tickets (you did keep these, right?) into a machine at certain popular attractions, and you get paper passes that allow you to come back to that attraction later in the day (during a set window of time) to get into a much shorter line than everyone else.
 Note that you can only have one set of Fastpass admissions at any one time , so you can't just run around the park and get a bunch of these.
 Also, they only issue a set number of these per day, so they sometimes run out in the afternoon (or even the late morning on crowded days).
 People have differing reactions to this system; some love it and others feel it is not worth the bother.
 Try it on a few rides and see it you like it.